 In the first line, Hamlet has used allusion by making comparison between his father and uncle.
-Here he refers to the Greek mythical figure, Hyperion, who is a Titan god of light, while Satyrs are used as half beast / half men, normally depicting as men above waist and a goat or horse below waist.
-It here implies that Claudius is below waist that means that he is a beast — a comment on lecherous nature of the king.
+Here, he refers to the Greek mythical figure, Hyperion, who is a Titan god of light, while Satyrs are used as half beast / half men, normally depicted as men above the waist, and a goat or horse below the waist.
+Here it implies that Claudius is below the waist, meaning that he is a beast — a comment on the lecherous nature of the king.

-In the second and third lines, Hamlet again uses allusion by comparing mourning of his mother to Niobe.
+In the second and third lines, Hamlet again uses allusion by comparing the mourning of his mother to Niobe.
 This refers to Ovid’s Metamorphoses and the story of Anfione and Niobe, who ruled Thebes.
-In fact, Niobe angered gods and lost her fourteen children.
+In fact, Niobe angered the gods, and lost her fourteen children.
 She kept on crying until she was transformed to a stone.
-Similarly, in this scene Hamlet feels disgusted with his mother’s grief that he believes is fake and her tears are just show off.
+Similarly, in this scene Hamlet feels disgusted with his mother’s grief, which he believes is false, and that her tears are just a show.
 Simply, he no more trusts his mother.

-Alliteration means the same initial sounds in a sentence such as;
+Alliteration refers to the same initial sounds in a sentence such as:

 “Though yet of Hamlet our dear brother’s death